georg-wolflein/MediaManager/README.md

 ## Libraries
 The following libraries were used in this project:
-- [QrCode.Net](http://qrcodenet.codeplex.com/): an easy-to-use QR code library for the .NET framework
+- [`QrCode.Net`](http://qrcodenet.codeplex.com/): an easy-to-use QR code library for the .NET framework
-- [Windows API Code Pack 1.1](http://archive.msdn.microsoft.com/WindowsAPICodePack): access to Windows functions like TaskDialogs, which are not possible through the .NET framework
+- [`Windows API Code Pack 1.1`](http://archive.msdn.microsoft.com/WindowsAPICodePack): access to Windows functions like TaskDialogs, which are not possible through the .NET framework
-- [Main.dll](MediaManager/libs/Main.dll): my own DLL for main application methods, ensuring consistent application behaviour
+- [`Main.dll`](MediaManager/libs/Main.dll): my own DLL for main application methods, ensuring consistent application behaviour

 ## Licence